Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Numerical experiments with neural EnKF

 The governing equations are discretized on a uniform grid of 400 cells and solved using the open-source solver \texttt{M2C} (Multiphysics Modeling and Computation)~\cite{zhao2026m2c,wang_m2c}.
 Numerical fluxes are computed using a Roe-type approximate Riemann solver.
 Time integration is performed using an explicit second-order Runge--Kutta scheme with a fixed time step of $\Delta t = 5 \times 10^{-4}$, corresponding to a Courant--Friedrichs--Lewy (CFL) number of approximately 0.4.
 The simulation is advanced to a final time of $T = 0.2$, a standard configuration for this benchmark problem.

-To represent uncertainty in the initial condition, we construct an ensemble of $n_e = 40$ perturbed states by independently sampling the left- and right-state parameters, as well as the diaphragm location, from Gaussian distributions:
+To represent uncertainty in the initial condition, we construct an ensemble of $n_e = 40$ perturbed states by independently sampling the left- and right-state parameters, as well as the diaphragm location, from truncated Gaussian distributions:

 Each sampled parameter set defines one ensemble member, as illustrated in the top row of Fig.~\ref{fig:sod-analysis}.
-The large initial uncertainty is progressively reduced through sequential DA using the neural EnKF with sparse, noisy pressure observations.
-Neural EnKF updates are applied every $\Delta t_{\mathrm{obs}} = 0.025$ starting at $t = 0.025$, yielding eight DA steps.
+We note that the means of the sampling distributions are intentionally biased relative to the reference values, a setting that may better reflect practical DA scenarios and was not examined in some related studies (e.g.,~\cite{subrahmanya2025feature}).